-- Make a thicker Béchamel adding 2 more tbsp to this Béchamel sauce recipe) and set aside.
+- Make a thicker Béchamel adding 2 more tbsp All-purpose flour to this Béchamel sauce recipe and set aside.

 - In a medium pot, warm oil (or butter/margarine) over medium-high heat.
 Add onion and garlic and sauté, stirring, until soft and fragrant, but not golden.

-- Pour into baking dish.
-For my mom’s original recipe see step 3.
+- Pour into a baking dish.
+For my mom’s original recipe, see step 3.

 - Top with some grated Parmesan cheese.
 Bake, uncovered, until light golden brown, about 20 minutes.

-- For the spinach, before everything: Fill a bowl with ice and water; set aside.
+- Before everything, fill a bowl with ice and water; set aside.
 Place a steamer basket in a large saucepan; fill with 1 inch of water.
 Bring to a boil, and add the spinach.
-Cover, and steam until wilted, about 3 minutes.
-Drain, and plunge into ice bath to stop cooking.
+Cover and steam until wilted, about 3 minutes.
+Drain, and plunge into an ice bath to stop cooking.
 Let cool, and squeeze out excess water.
 Place the spinach in the bowl of a food processor; pulse until finely chopped; set aside.
 You should have about 1 cup.